3JTek/General-Assembly-Notes/module-01/constructors-prototype.md

 # Constructors & Prototype

 When working with objects we have a _class_ or, in the case of JavaScript a _constructor_, and an _instance_.
-A constructor is a blueprint of the object, it holds instructions on what in-built properties and methods an object should have.
-The _instance_ is the resultant instance itself.
+A constructor is a blueprint of the object, it holds instructions on what properties and methods an object should have.
+The _instance_ is actual object itself.

 ## Using constructors